 For each $\alpha \in \mathcal{A}_{n,k}$ we define $f(\alpha)=\sum_{j=1}^{k}(a_j -1)$.
 If a $k$-composition $\alpha=(a_1,\ldots, a_k)$ satisfies $f(a_1, \ldots, a_j)\geq 0$ for each $j, 1\leq j \leq k-1$ and $f(\alpha)=-1$, then we call $\alpha$ a {\em unit composition}.
 If $\alpha=(a_1,\ldots, a_k)$ satisfies $f(a_1, \ldots, a_j)\geq 0$ for each $j, 1\leq j \leq k$, then we call $\alpha$ a {\em positive composition}.
 We use $\mathcal{B}$ to denote the set of all unit compositions and $\mathcal{B}_{n,k}$ to denote the set of all unit $k$-compositions of integer $n$.

 For each $n$-plane tree $T$, we label the $n+1$ vertices of $T$ with numbers $1$ to $n+1$ in the {\em depth-first order}, or {\em preorder}.
 (The definition of the depth-first order can be found in \cite[p.336]{Knuth1} or \cite[p.33]{EC2}.)
-Now we associate with $T$ a composition $\delta(T)$ by $\delta(T)=(d_1, d_2, \ldots, d_{n+1})$, where $d_j$ is the outdegree of the vertex in $T$ labeled $j$.
+Now we associate with $T$ a composition $\delta(T)$ by $\delta(T)=(d_1, d_2, \ldots, d_{n+1})$, where $d_j$ is the outdegree of the vertex in $T$ with label $j$.